Flesh-Eating Disease Attacks Mostly Children

 Buruli ulcer is a flesh-eating disease related to leprosy that attacks and destroys the flesh.
-Tragically, more than 50% of Buruli victims are under the age of 15.
-The World Health Organization reports thousands of Buruli ulcer cases in 30 countries, mainly in West Africa.
+Tragically, 50% of people affected by Buruli ulcer are under the age of 15.
+The World Health Organization reports thousands of cases in 30 countries, mainly in West Africa.

 Buruli Ulcer Facts